txt/plm19/doc/llvm.md

 More common way

 - transpilers (source to source translation).
-     - Ugly way: PArse your preferred languages, walkt the parse tree spitting  out  phrases in the target language
+     - Ugly way: Parse your preferred languages, walk the parse tree spitting  out  phrases in the target language
-            - Hint: use a target language witha  very simple, regular semantics (e.g. Lua).
+            - Hint: use a target language with a  very simple, regular semantics (e.g. Lua).
-     - Nicer way: grammers
+     - Nicer way: grammars
             - e.g. Coffeescript
      - The transpiler curse: code in X debug info in Y

 Other ways

 - Take core theory and work to that
-     - e.g. lambda bodies (EMCAscript, [lis.py](http://norvig.com/lispy.html) or [lispy2](http://norvig.com/lispy2.html))
+     - e.g. lambda bodies (ECMAScript, [lis.py](http://norvig.com/lispy.html) or [lispy2](http://norvig.com/lispy2.html))
      - e.g. unification (if you like logic)

 And, if you want to massively scale your program